sustainability-software-collective/cal-bioscape-frontend/README.md

-# BioCirV Siting Tool Frontend (Cal BioScape)
+# Cal BioScape Frontend

-This is the frontend for the BioCirV Siting Tool, a web-based application for analyzing and visualizing biomass and circular economy resource data.
+This is the frontend for the Cal BioScape Siting Tool, a web-based application for analyzing and visualizing biomass and circular economy resource data.
 It is built with [Next.js](https://nextjs.org).

 ## Staging Site